The Bankrate promise

-- Property damage liability: This part of your policy covers damage to the other driver’s vehicle and to any personal property in the car or that is damaged by the accident (such as a fence or light post).
-It ranges from $10,000 to $25,000.
+- Property damage liability: This part of your policy covers damage to the other driver’s vehicle and to any other property that is damaged by the accident (such as a fence or light post).
+Minimum requirements usually range from $10,000 to $25,000, but can be higher.

-Some states also have other requirements, such as uninsured/underinsured motorist coverage, medpay or personal injury protection (PIP).
-The latter two cover your medical costs in the event of an accident and are mandatory in some states, optional in others.
+Some states also have other requirements, such as uninsured and underinsured motorist coverage, medical payments coverage or personal injury protection (PIP).
+The latter two cover your medical costs and those of your passengers and are mandatory in some states, but optional in others.

 What are the consequences of driving without insurance?

-In most states, if you are pulled over for the first time and you have no auto insurance, there will be a fine.
+In most states, if you are pulled over for the first time without auto insurance, there will be a fine.
 In California, for example, you will pay close to $100 to $200, plus penalty fees, for a first offense.
-In addition, other states, such as Florida, will suspend your driver’s license and registration and require significant fees to have them reinstated.
+In addition, other states, such as Florida, will suspend your driver’s license and registration and require fees to have them reinstated.

 If you get into an accident without auto insurance, you will face some serious consequences.
 You will be subject to all the penalties described above and are more likely to have your license suspended and vehicle impounded.
-You are also more likely to need to file an SR-22 form with your state’s Department of Motor Vehicles (DMV), which is a certificate some states require you to pay for and file that proves you carry the minimum amount of required car insurance.
+You are also more likely to need to file an SR-22 or FR-44 form with your state’s Department of Motor Vehicles (DMV), which is a certificate some states require you to pay for and file that proves you carry the minimum amount of required car insurance.

 If you are unable to pay for the cost of the accident, you could face the risk of bankruptcy or other financial distress.
-Because costs for medical care can run into six figures, this could be a disaster that impacts you for the rest of your life.
+Because costs for medical care and vehicle damage can add up quickly, you may find yourself in a distressing position.

 How do you get car insurance when you are uninsured?

-If you have been driving without auto insurance, it is possible to purchase a policy that will cover you to the extent of your state’s requirements for legal driving, but can also help protect you from the financial fallout of causing an accident.
-You may not be eligible for the lowest premium because driving without insurance puts you in a higher-risk category.
-But you could find reasonably priced coverage if you shop carefully.
+If you have been driving without auto insurance, you should likely purchase a policy as soon as possible.
+This will not only ensure that you meet your state’s requirements for legal driving, but can also help protect you from the financial fallout of causing an accident.
+You may not be eligible for the lowest premium because driving without insurance puts you in a higher-risk category, but you could find reasonably priced coverage if you shop carefully.
 Getting quotes from a variety of car insurance companies can be helpful.

-As a first step, take a look at major auto insurers, such as Geico and Progressive, because they offer very competitive rates and coverage can be purchased online or through agents.
-Also, check out regional insurers that offer coverage in your state who might be more willing to overlook your faults and provide reasonably priced coverage.
-Finally, if necessary, assess insurers such as The General and Acceptance Insurance, which specialize in coverage for high-risk drivers.
+As a first step, you may want to take a look at major auto insurers, such as Geico and Progressive, since they have wide availability and plenty of appealing features.
+Also, check out regional insurers that offer coverage in your state, which can often offer competitive rates.
+Finally, if necessary, assess insurers such as SafeAuto and Good2Go, which specialize in coverage for high-risk drivers.